Skip to main content

 Source: Milled

 But here’s where the marketing gets really brilliant: the email encourages those lucky enough to receive the “Got Gelt” slime with real gelt inside to snap a photo, share it on their socials, and get another slime for free.
-It’s a brilliant way to center user-generated content (UGC) and raise authentic brand awareness during the 8-day celebratory period.
+It’s a great way to center user-generated content (UGC) and raise authentic brand awareness during the 8-day celebratory period.

 Here are a few ideas for taking this gift-a-day approach with your audience: